Generalized Multiple Importance Sampling: Numerical Examples

+The numerical experiments confirm that $\Nc$ provides the best performance.
+The scheme $\Rc$ also presents a good performance in most cases.
 The performance of $\Ra$ and $\Na$ is, in general, much worse than the performance of the other schemes.
 Both schemes account at the weight denominator only for the proposal from which the sample is drawn, which in a multimodal scenario can be problematic.
 While $\Ra$ is a novel scheme that has naturally arisen in this work, and it probably has little interest from a practical point of view, $\Na$ has been applied in different adaptive MIS algorithms, such as the original version of PMC \citep{Cappe04}.

-{The novel schemes $\Rb$ and $\Nb$ have appeared in this new framework and deserve a further analysis.
+The novel schemes $\Rb$ and $\Nb$ have appeared in this new framework and deserve a further analysis.
 The hierarchy theoretically proved for $N=2$ proposals in Theorem \ref{theorem_2} still holds in the numerical examples for $N>2$, e.g. in Figs. \ref{exMean_MSE_mean_unnorm}(a) and \ref{exMean_MSE_mean_norm}(b).
 In some scenarios, for instance where there is a big number of proposals compared to the modes of the target, these schemes can attain most of the variance reduction of $\Na$ and $\Nc$ while reducing the number of proposal evaluations w.r.t. $\Nc$.
-In the example with AIS methods, both $\Rb$ and $\Nb$ present a very competitive performance w.r.t. to $\Nc$.}
+In the example with AIS methods, both $\Rb$ and $\Nb$ present a very competitive performance w.r.t. to $\Nc$.

 Finally, observe that in Fig. \ref{exMean_MSE_mean_norm}, when a small number of samples $M$ is employed, the schemes $\Na$, $\Nb$ and $\Nc$, i.e., those with index selection without replacement ($\mathcal{S}_2$ and $\mathcal{S}_3$), behave better.
-This occurs because, in this case, the variance associated to the index selection is reduced by guaranteeing that all proposal pdfs are always used.
+This occurs because the variance associated to the index selection is reduced by guaranteeing that all proposal pdfs are always used.

-\section{{Conclusions}}
+\section{Conclusions}